soilwise-he/SoilWise-documentation/tech/docs/dmc/metadata-scheme.md

 ## Semantic Web specifications for meta-data

+This section briefly reviews the specifications issued by the World Wide Web Consortium (W3C) for the encoding of meta-data.
+The most relevant of these is DCAT, however, as is paramount in the Semantic Web, this ontology is meant to be used together with other specifications.

+The web ontologies review here not only complement each other, but in many cases even overlap.
+Such is the nature of the Semantic Web, a single instance can be simultaneously be declared as a `foaf:Person`, a `vcard:Individual` and a `prov:Agent`, in doing so creating semantic links to multiple ontologies, greatly boosting its meaning and effectiveness.

 ### Dublin Core

 The Dublin Core Metadata Element Set (DCMES), better known simply as [Dublin